MIMBCD-UI/meta/README.md

 ## Introduction

 The project is being developed by the Associated Laboratory - [Institute for Systems and Robotics (ISR)](http://welcome.isr.tecnico.ulisboa.pt/).
-This project proposes the development of a methodology for detection and cancer targeting breast using multimodality medical imaging and textual information.
+This project proposes the development of a methodology for breast detection and cancer targeting using multi-modality of medical imaging and textual information.

 More Specifically, this project deals with the use of a recently proposed technique in literature: [Deep Convolutional Neural Networks (CNNs)](https://en.wikipedia.org/wiki/Convolutional_neural_network).
 These deep networks will incorporate information from several different modes: magnetic resonance imaging volumes (MRI), ultrasound images, mammographic images (both views [CC](http://radiopaedia.org/articles/craniocaudal-view) and [MLO](http://radiopaedia.org/articles/mediolateral-oblique-view)) and text.
 The proposed algorithm, called for multimodality CNNs (MMCNNs) will have the ability to process multimodal information at an unified and sustained manner.
 This methodology needs to "learn" what are the masses and calcifications.